Aki-Matilda Høegh-Dam: Political career

-On 7 February 2025, Høegh-Dam announced that she was leaving Siumut, because of her view that the leadership of Siumut and chairperson Erik Jensen, did not insist enough on the issue of Greenlandic independence.
+On 7 February 2025, Høegh-Dam announced that she was leaving Siumut, because of her view that the leadership of Siumut and chairman Erik Jensen did not advocate for Greenlandic independence forcefully enough.
 She subsequently joined Naleraq on 10 February 2025 and announced she would be running for the party at the upcoming Greenlandic election.
 She went on to receive the third-largest number of votes for a single candidate in the cycle, and won a seat in the Inatsisartut.
+She did not run in the 2026 Folketing election.